Take full advantage of the 30 day visa & experience Cuba before it changes forever – find out where to go in Cuba in our 1 month itinerary!

 Join the ultimate Che Guevara pilgrimage to Santa Clara & dig into the geographical & revolutionary heart of Cuba!

-Travellers here on a one month Cuba itinerary can see relics from the Battle of Santa Cara as well as many commemorations to the Cuban Revolution (1953-1959).
+Travellers here can see relics from the Battle of Santa Cara as well as many commemorations to the Cuban Revolution (1953-1959).

 Of course, there are numerous tributes to Che Guevera, including a massive monument, mausoleum & museum complex.

 * We spent 1 night in Santa Clara & our last night back in Havana.